 - Identifying the number of accidents, insurance claims or crimes by geospatial location improving the understanding of risk

 For years now, people have discussed getting value from unstructured data.
-SAP HANA Text services enable a business to go beyond analysing transactions, the “what?” question and start asking the “why?” question.
+SAP HANA Text services enable a business to go beyond analyzing transactions, the “what?” question and start asking the “why?” question.
 For example, a customer has cancelled their contract following a call with a CRM operator.
 Why was it cancelled?

-Analysing notes taken by the operator at the time enables a business to ascertain information about what happened during the customer interaction and look at preventative measures and follow-up with the customer.
+Analyzing notes taken by the operator at the time enables a business to ascertain information about what happened during the customer interaction and look at preventative measures and follow-up with the customer.

 The examples above use IT techniques to establish “The Voice of the Customer” (VOC), which captures expectations, preferences and other forms of sentiment expressed.
 The principles of the VOC then enable a business to improve the products and services it provides.

-Business users in industries such as logistics, transportation and utilities often desire to analyse networks or link data and these principles are being applied in many generic use cases for areas such as Social Media e.g. Understanding customer influence as part of the VOC or establishing networks of Fraud/Tax evasion (issue a google search on PANAMA PAPERS).
-Companies like Law firms also use such techniques to link associated documents in support of case management and eDiscovery.
+Business users in industries such as logistics, transportation and utilities often desire to analyze networks or link data and these principles are being applied in many generic use cases for areas such as Social Media e.g. Understanding customer influence as part of the VOC or establishing networks of Fraud/Tax evasion (issue a google search on PANAMA PAPERS).
+Companies like law firms also use such techniques to link associated documents in support of case management and eDiscovery.

 In essence, we can use graph analysis to understand more about entities like customers, residents, criminals, associates, claimant and location by connecting PEOPLE, OBJECTS, LOCATIONS and EVENTS to build up a clearer picture of their inter-relationships.